DARPA-ASKEM/terarium/packages/services/document-service/README.md

-# Document-Server Project
+# Document-Service Project

-The document-server is a stand alone layer between the [HMI-Server](../hmi-server/README.md) and external document services like xDD.
+The document-service is a stand alone layer between the [HMI-Server](../hmi-server/README.md) and external document services like xDD.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.